 The Division adheres to ARCAP 13(f) regarding citation to case law and encourages counsel to save space by omitting parallel citations--citation to the volume and page number(s) of the official Arizona reporter, only, is sufficient.
 Citation of non-Arizona case law must be to the volume and page number of applicable regional or federal reporters.

 If a case is not available in an official Arizona reporter or in an applicable regional or federal reporter, a party may provide a citation to an electronic database or another source, but should also provide a copy of, or working link to, the case.
-The Division also requires compliance with Arizona Supreme Court Rule 111(c)(1)(C) regarding citation to memorandum decisions for persuasive value.
+The Division also requires strict compliance with Arizona Supreme Court Rule 111(c)(1)(C) regarding citation to memorandum decisions for persuasive value.

-If agreement on a brief extension of a response or reply deadline is reached, please email, copying all counsel and self-represented parties, Division 71 staff (Stephanie.Castrellon@jbazmc.maricopa.gov and Jaime.Ferniza@jbazmc.maricopa.gov) to advise of that.
+If agreement on a brief extension of a response or reply deadline is reached, please email, copying all counsel and self-represented parties, Division 65 staff (Jaime.Ferniza@jbazmc.maricopa.gov and Sebastian.Inman@jbazmc.maricopa.gov) to advise of that.
 The Division does not require a filing for those brief Rule 7.1(g) extensions, but the parties may wish to file one anyway to make them formally effective under Rule 7.1(g)(2).
-For lengthy extensions, or those affecting Court-ordered deadlines or hearings, please e-file a motion or stipulation, lodging with it a Word format electronic form of order.
+For lengthy extensions, or those affecting Court-ordered deadlines or hearings, please e-file a motion or stipulation, lodging with it a Word-format electronic form of order.
 Discovery or Disclosure Disputes and/or Sanctions This Division requires strict compliance with Ariz.
 R. Civ.
 P. 26(d), the Expedited Procedure for Resolving Discovery and Disclosure Disputes.
-All disputes between parties that could be addressed in motions for protective orders under Rule 26(c) or motions to compel discovery or disclosure under Rule 37(a) must first proceed pursuant to Rule 26(d).
+All disputes between parties that could be addressed in motions for protective order under Rule 26(c) or motions to compel discovery or disclosure under Rule 37(a) must first proceed pursuant to Rule 26(d).
 The Court may decide to later permit full briefing under Ariz.
 R. Civ.
 P. 26(d)(1), but the parties may not engage in full briefing without the advance permission of the Court.
-Full briefing without advance permission of the Court subjects any such motion by a party to summary denial.
+Attempted full briefing without advance permission of the Court subjects any such motion by a party to summary denial.